This post may contain affiliate links. Please read our disclosure policy.

 Try making a blackberry muffin parfait by crumbling a muffin over some nonfat Greek yogurt and then topping with more fresh berries.

-If you've made this Blackberry Yogurt Muffin, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made these Blackberry Yogurt Muffins, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Ingredients